What is website visitor tracking?

 Growth Potential for B2B Lead Generation Software

-Software tools that help to drive more revenue from B2B website traffic continue to have good growth opportunities ahead.
+Software tools that help identify B2B website visitors in order to drive more revenue from site traffic continue to have good growth opportunities ahead.

 Each of the software vendors profiled above provides their own justifications for investing in their tools, but the themes are very common:

-- Low ‘organic’ conversion rates (visitors-to-inquiries) on a typical B2B website drive a need to find ways to deal with this reality and build website-based lead gen capabilities.
+- Low ‘organic’ conversion rates (visitors-to-inquiries) on a typical B2B website drive a need to find ways to deal with this reality and build website-based lead generation capabilities.

-- Continued pressure on marketers to help build the sales pipeline through digital marketing tactics.
+- Continued pressure on marketers to help build the sales pipeline through digital marketing tactics that directly assist the sales team.

 - A need to augment other tools (such as Google Analytics) with more actionable prospect data for business development and revenue generation.